 The waiver permits states to define which categories of benefits would have to be covered by insurers, but also the benefits that would have to be covered within each category.
 For example, states would be able to set the kinds of drugs that must be covered by an insurance plan in the individual and small-group markets.
 The waiver may also affect other ACA provisions.
 Specifically, the ACA's prohibitions of lifetime and annual limits and the cap on out-of-pocket expenditures apply only to EHBs; thus, states that are granted an EHB waiver may be able to define these protections as well.
 Independent analysts predict that limiting EHBs and permitting medical underwriting based on health status would likely make insurance coverage unaffordable for many individuals, who would then require some form of public financial assistance.
-The AHCA's allocation of \$15 billion to establish high-risk pools as added by the April 6 amendment and the additional \$8 billion in funding to the states to assist with premiums and cost-sharing for individuals with pre-existing conditions is meant to assist individuals whose coverage may become unaffordable as a result of the waivers.
+The AHCA's allocation of \$15 billion to establish high-risk pools as added by the April 6 amendment and the additional \$8 billion in funding to the states to assist individuals whose coverage may become unaffordable as a result of the waivers.
 However, it is unclear whether these amounts will be enough to cover individuals with pre-existing conditions.

-1 The March 20 Manager's Amendment further expanded an existing tax expenditure (lowering the medical expense deduction threshold to 5.8 percent of adjusted gross income from 10 percent under current law), and the House was set to instruct the Senate to use the funding to address needs of older, lower-income recipients of the tax credits.
+&lt;sup>1 The March 20 Manager's Amendment further expanded an existing tax expenditure (lowering the medical expense deduction threshold to 5.8 percent of adjusted gross income from 10 percent under current law), and the House was set to instruct the Senate to use the funding to address needs of older, lower-income recipients of the tax credits.